judka-uriel/uriel-book/uriel_en.md

 <!-- By the way, it would be incorrect to use the term “information” here,
-because representing physical phenomena on the basis of information transmission would only make sense when there exists a mind that can receive this information. -->  <!-- And such a theory can indeed explain quantum entanglement, e.g., as memory cells linked to one another or two pointers to a single memory cell. -->
+because representing physical phenomena on the basis of information transmission would only make sense when there exists a mind that can receive this information. -->  <!-- But such a theory can indeed explain quantum entanglement, e.g., as memory cells linked to one another or two pointers to a single memory cell. -->